 The markers used in this and other Stamped Watercolor classes on this site are the set of 20 Tombow markers shown on the conversion chart.
 However you can use other brands if desired!
 Know that results may be different – however, every time the same stamp and markers are used, they STILL come out completely different, so that’s very normal! 🙂

 You can download the chart below or if you would like it to be in your account downloads list, you can “purchase” the free chart HERE, and it’ll be handy for you with your other color chart downloads.

 Remember that you can choose other supplies than these – other brushes or papers may work, but will garner different results.
+You don’t need cold press AND Canson, most stampsers using this technique haev better success early with the cheaper Canson.
 The pocket pages are included in case you’d like to swatch your own colors.

 If you’re new to cling stamps, you might need an idea of what to do with them!
 I store mine in DVD cases – and yes, I have a ton of them!
 I do “break up” sets – I put the flowers with flowers, containers with containers, etc. I save the slip-sheets in the packaging so I can figure out what set that a stamp came from.
 I stamp each image that belongs in the case onto a slipsheet to put in the cover so I know what each looks like:

 Where you’ll be right in Sandy’s pocket for quick feedback and answers to questions